Inside: Learn how to find your garden zone using the USDA’s plant hardiness maps.

-(Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
+Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
-For more information, check out my disclosures page.)
+As an Amazon Associate, I earn from qualifying purchases.
+For more information, see my disclosures page.)

-There are 13 zones and they are broken into these zones by the annual extreme minimum temperatures.
-(This just means the lowest temperature that area can expect.)
+There are 13 zones and they are broken into these zones by the average annual minimum winter temperature.
+(This just means the lowest temperature that area can expect each year.)
 There can be variations within each zone and these variations are referred to as micro-climates.

 Occasionally, you will find that a zone is further divided into zones “a” and “b.”
 This is sometimes done if a particular zone is found to have a large deviation in each range.
 For instance, I am near Charlotte, North Carolina which is listed as zone 7.
 However, many times it is divided into 7a and 7b.

 Local gardening centers usually only carry plants that do well in your area.
 However, if you are ordering online, that will be a different story.
 Most companies carry seeds and plants for all locations all over the United States.

 For instance, in the humid south where I live, powdery mildew can be a problem, especially on cucumbers.
 But there are certain varieties that have resistance to powdery mildew, so I usually try to grow those types.

 There are also plants that really don’t grow successfully in some areas.
 In the north, it can be difficult to get watermelons to grow because they take too long from seed to harvest.
-However, breeders are coming up with new varieties each year.
+However, plant breeders are coming up with new varieties each year.

-I can remember by Aunt Pauline, who lived in Florida, lamenting the fact that she couldn’t get a decent tomato in the summer.
+I can remember my Aunt Pauline, who lived in Florida, lamenting the fact that she couldn’t get a decent tomato in the summer.
 When she would come to visit, my Mom always saved her some.
 But now, there are quite a few varieties that have been bred to handle the hot, humid summers of the deep South.

 There are several growing conditions these gardening zones don’t address.

 It is based solely on low temperatures.
 So even though a plant could handle the low temperatures and the cold, it still may not survive the summer heat.

-For instance, Seattle, Washington and Charleston, South Carolina are both zone 8, yet their growing conditions are wildly different.
+For instance, Seattle, Washington, and Charleston, South Carolina are both zone 8, yet their growing conditions are wildly different.
 Seattle typically has an average high of 76 degrees in July while Charleston’s average July high is 91!
 That’s a huge difference!

 In our Seattle and Charleston example above, Charleston actually receives more rain than Seattle, but Seattle has more days with precipitation than Charleston.
 (For more details on these climates you can check out the U.S. Climate Data on Charleston and Seattle.)